-In connection with the issuance of the Notes under the Securities Purchase Agreement, the Company issued the Series C Warrants, exercisable to acquire 108,457,893 shares of Common Stock (the "Warrant Shares"), which number is equal to 85% of the number of shares into which the Notes are initially convertible.
+In connection with the issuance of the Notes under the Securities Purchase Agreement, the Company issued Series C Warrants (the "Series C Warrants"), exercisable to acquire 85% of the number of shares into which the Notes are initially convertible.

-Each Series C Warrant is exercisable by the holder at any time for a period five years, beginning on June 13, 2017, subject to elimination of the Exchange Cap.
-Each Series C Warrant will be exercisable initially to purchase one share at a price per share equal to 110% of the initial Conversion Price (initially, \$0.3017).
-On December 29, 2017, the number of Warrant Shares issuable upon exercise of the Series C Warrants will be increased by such number of Warrant Shares equal to 75% of the difference of (i) the quotient of (A) the product of (x) the exercise price as of the date of issuance (as adjusted for certain events) multiplied by (y) the number of Warrant Shares as of the date of issuance (as adjusted for certain events), divided by (B) the volume-weighted average price of the Common Stock on the maturity date, less (ii) the number of Warrant Shares as of the date of issuance (as adjusted for certain events).
+Each Series C Warrant is exercisable by the holder at any time for a period five years, beginning on the one-year anniversary of the issuance thereof, subject to elimination of the Exchange Cap.
+Each Series C Warrant will be exercisable initially to purchase one share at a price per share equal to 110% of the initial Conversion Price.
+On December 31, 2017, the number of Warrant Shares issuable upon exercise of the Series C Warrants will be increased by such number of Warrant Shares equal to 75% of the difference of (i) the quotient of (A) the product of (x) the exercise price as of the date of issuance (as adjusted for certain events) multiplied by (y) the number of Warrant Shares as of the date of issuance (as adjusted by (B) the volume-weighted average price of the Common Stock on the maturity date, less (ii) the number of Warrant Shares as of the date of issuance (as adjusted for certain events).